-In order to keep Governors appraised of key developments, daily/regular COVID-19 Briefings are issued to Governors alongside the Group Chairman, regularly holding a number of 'virtual' Governor Meetings/Sessions.
-These new 'virtual' meeting arrangements have enabled Governors to actively engage, have open and transparent discussions and seek appropriate assurances from the Group Chairman and participating Group NEDs, alongside providing support to each other during these challenging times.
+New ways of working have been established, as a result of the COVID-19 National Emergency, and associated restrictions.
+In order to keep Governors appraised of key developments, regular COVID-19 Briefings (and updates) are issued to Governors alongside the Group Chairman, regularly holding a number of 'virtual' Governor Meetings/Sessions.
+'Virtual' communications (film-clips/vlogs etc.) alongside video/teleconferencing (MS Teams) meeting arrangements have enabled Governors to actively engage, have open and transparent discussions and seek appropriate assurances from the Group Chairman and participating Group NEDs.

-A decision around the format of forthcoming Governor and Membership Meetings will be taken on a month by month basis to determine whether meetings will be held virtually, or, if alternative channels of communication with Governors/Members will need to be introduced to be in keeping with updated Government and NHSI Guidance.
+Decisions around the format of forthcoming Governor and Membership Meetings will continue to be taken on a regular basis to determine whether meetings will be held virtually, or, if alternative channels of communication with Governors/Members will need to be introduced to be in keeping with updated Government and NHSI/E Guidance.